-In November, 2014, the then Deputy Police and Crime Commissioner launched a new fund to support the development of victims’ services and deliver restorative justice schemes across Merseyside.
+In November, 2014, the Commissioner launched a new fund to support the development of victims’ services and deliver restorative justice schemes across Merseyside.

-Ann O'Byrne invited applications from victims’ charities, voluntary organisations and service providers for one-off grants of between £5,000 and £25,000 and the bids were assessed to see which would provide the best support for victims.
+Victims’ charities, voluntary organisations and service providers were invited to apply for one-off grants of between £5,000 and £25,000 and the bids were assessed to see which would provide the best support for victims.

-In January, 2015, it was announced that 19 Merseyside-based organisations and charities would share the fund, totalling more than £270,000, to improve the care for victims of serious and damaging crime in the region.
+In January, 2015, the Commissioner announced a total of 19 Merseyside-based organisations and charities would share the victims' services fund, totalling more than £270,000, to improve the care for victims of serious and damaging crime in the region.

 All the money was designed to be used to focus on work to support the most seriously affected, vulnerable and persistently targeted victims of crime, including victims of child sexual exploitation (CSE), domestic violence and sexual violence.